People often ask me how long I’ve been “doing this,” and I never know how to answer them.

 I placed third in the Bushman World Ukulele Contest a few years ago, which led to me learning “War Pigs” on ukulele, to which my brother said, “You can’t DO that!”
 So I went on to develop my own renditions of grunge rock and heavy metal songs because ukuleles are supposed to make people happy, right?

 I have written many songs over the years, and even recorded some DIY albums.
-These days, I’m in the studio twice a week to record my first proper album, which will be released this fall and followed by a small Midwest tour.
+I just finished recording my first proper album, which will be released this fall and followed by a small Midwest tour.
 I’ve been a full-time musician for a year and almost every weekend I can be found in a Michigan brewery, singing my folk-rock songs and some covers, like “Mercedes-Benz” by Janis Joplin; a tribute to my father.

 I have always loved playing acoustic guitar but I fell in love with bass when I started performing with Talk Radio.
 My intention was to be a singer/rhythm guitarist, nothing more, but there is just something about that feeling in my chest where bass tones hit me, and the energy in good ole rock ‘n’ roll.

-I am often a hired gun, and have collaborated with some of my favorite local artists (Stovepipe, Melissa Dylan, Dance Contraption, Red Legs).
+I am often a hired gun, and have collaborated with some of my favorite local artists.
 I regularly accompany my dear friend, Sandra Effert, as a backup vocalist, bassist, and guitarist.
+I’m also starting a new band with El Brandino and Conrad Shock.
 Every other week, I have a radio show on WYCE, which introduces me to so much new music, especially from the vibrant local music scene in Grand Rapids.

 I am very grateful for the things I’ve been able to do so far and, while I have no idea where I’m going to end up, I know I’ll be writing songs about it along the way.